 - hormone signals.

 These two systems co-operate for an appropriate reaction.
-This is fully necessary for our survival.
+This is fully necessary for Questions and answers to Crew Evaluation System Test about Personal Survival and Survival Craftour survival.
 The hormone system controls the activity of many internal organs; the nerve system controls muscles and glands.
 Several organ systems co-operate to keep the composition of tissue fluid constant.
 The blood renews this tissue fluid.
 The blood must circulate the whole time.
 The duty of the lymph artery is to drain excess tissue fluid.

 The respiratory organs